First day of migrant evictions leads to confusion; only 3 removed from shelters

 “The city keeps changing their mind.
 I don’t have kids, but I imagine it’s just that much more scary for the families that do,” she said.

-Denver and New York have also received thousands of migrants in recent months and are adopting similar shelter limits, despite espousing welcoming values before Abbott’s busing program.
+Denver and New York have also received thousands of migrants in recent months and are adopting similar shelter limits, despite espousing welcoming values before Abbott’s busing program began.

 Chicago officials said migrants who are evicted can find their way back to the city’s “landing zone” in the West Loop, where they can reapply for the shelter system if they want a bed.